non-idempotent transactions (clone) under ext3 may not replay correct result

 - on replay, verify the xattr isn't == or newer to avoid re-doing the operation.

 Those operations would be:

 We need to set the attr on all operations to avoid something like

 <skip 2 due to xattr>

-#16 Updated by Sage Weil almost 7 years ago
+#16 Updated by Sage Weil about 7 years ago

 Update: the current first pass plan is to initiate a FileStore sync after any non-idempotent operation.
 This updates commit_op_seq on disk and ensures that it won't be replayed.

 It's also heavyweight as it calls sync(2).
 So it's a big hammer, but at least it's correct.